The sun is warming the crisp air, the daffodils are greeting the singing cuckoos, and everybody is asking you if you can eat chocolate Easter eggs.

 So, your well-meaning pal gets you a “diabetic” Easter egg – or misses the mark completely, and buys you a gluten-free egg.
 Oops.

 In fact, Diabetes UK doesn’t recommend “diabetic” Easter chocolate at all, since there is no clear benefit to eating “diabetic” food instead of opting for generally healthy food.
-To this end, food labelled as “diabetic” has been outlawed in the UK.
+To this end, when it comes to food and diabetes, the “diabetic” label has been outlawed in the UK.

 Enjoy a chocolate Easter egg if you want to.
 Having said that, you might also prefer to stick to food that will keep your blood sugar stable.